rs/xmux/README.md

 **RouteGroups:** A way to create [groups of routes](http://godoc.org/github.com/rs/xmux#Mux.NewGroup) without incurring any per-request overhead.

 **Zero Garbage:** The matching and dispatching process generates zero bytes of garbage.
-In fact, the only heap allocations that are made, is by building the slice of the key-value pairs for path parameters and the `net/context` instance to store them in the context.
+In fact, the only heap allocations that are made, is by building the slice of the key-value pairs for path parameters and the `context` instance to store them in the context.
 If the request path contains no parameters, not a single heap allocation is necessary.

 **No more server crashes:** You can set a [Panic handler](http://godoc.org/github.com/rs/xmux#Mux.PanicHandler) to deal with panics occurring during handling a HTTP request.
 The router then recovers and lets the `PanicHandler` log what happened and deliver a nice error page.